Tobacco smoking is a major health issue in New Zealand and is directly linked to many respiratory health issues.

 There is currently a lack of regulation around how e-cigarettes and vaping should be promoted, sold and used in New Zealand.

 In terms of youth, the real concern is how the current market appears to be attracting young people to take up vaping for recreational use.
 As a response to this, the Foundation has produced a vaping education website 'Don't Get Sucked In'.
-This website presents vaping information in an interactive way, encouraging use to challenge themselves to find out if they have been 'sucked in' to some misconceptions.
+This website presents vaping information in an interactive way, encouraging youth to challenge themselves to find out if they have been 'sucked in' to some misconceptions.

 Dr Stuart Jones, Medical Director for the Asthma and Respiratory Foundation NZ comments, “From a medical perspective, we really want to protect our youth from starting to smoke or vape – period.
 We really don’t know what e-cigarettes mean in terms of people’s long-term lung health.
 The way they work means the vape is effectively inhaled directly into the lungs.
 We can’t say for sure at this moment in time what long term damage this could be doing especially in the developing lungs of young adults and children.
 We don’t understand enough about the flavours, although more and more published literature is coming out on the toxicity of some of the flavours, and the chemicals used in them and we know that nicotine containing e-liquids are addictive.
 We simply need more research in this area so we can adequately protect our e-cigarette/vaping ‘never user’ youth from starting, and so people can make informed decisions.”